• PAN Card for NRIs

 Salary, Investments, Interest, Profits from any proprietorship or business held under the NRE account No Limit

-FEMA Rules for Repatriation of Funds
+FEMA Guidelines for Repatriation of Funds

 FEMA refers to the Foreign Exchange Management Act, which is India's modern law regulating the foreign exchange market.
 NRIs must be aware of the FEMA regulations before repatriation from India.

 • You can repatriate funds from an NRE (Non-Resident External) account without any tax limitations.
+However, such income may still be taxable in your country of residence.

 • Funds repatriated from the NRO account must be legitimately earned and not borrowed.